seletskiy/ash/README.md

 ### Using emacs

-For simple integration emacs with ash see https://github.com/s-kostyaev/ash.el
+For simple integration emacs with ash see https://github.com/s-kostyaev/ash.el.
+But [helm](https://github.com/s-kostyaev/helm-ash) interface is now recommended.

 Running ash
 -----------